 Step 4: Apply Glaze

 After the initial firing, remove the tiles from the kiln and allow them to cool.
 When the tiles are cool to the touch, apply a glaze to the tiles.
-This will help to further bond the porcelain molds and help them become tiles.
+This will help to further bond the porcelain and help it become tiles.
 The glaze will be fused to the tile molds during the final firing.

 Step 5: Place Tiles in Kiln for Final Firing